Healthdirect Free Australian health advice you can count on.

 What causes epilepsy?

-The cause of epilepsy is unknown in half of all cases.
-Genetics (family history) is known to play an important role.
+The cause of epilepsy is not always known.
+Genetics (family history) can play an important role.

-Seizures or epilepsy can also be caused by anything that damages the brain, including:
+Epilepsy may also be caused by damage to the brain, including:

-It may take years after an injury for seizures to develop.
+It may take years for seizures to develop after a brain injury.

 When should I see my doctor?